-Warning: if you use a Wichard® release, the F.one release system, will not work.
+Warning: if you use a Wichard® release, the F.one release system will not work.
 The chicken loop will not go thru the Wichard®.

-4) Kite unhooked
+4-Kite unhooked

-Remove the small loop and replace it by the big loop and onscrew the finger.
+You can onscrew the finger to hook and unhook easier.
 If you let go of your bar during an unhooked trick, it will run along the Life Line and your kite will land safely on its back with no power.
 Pull on the Life Line to retrieve your bar.
 Warning, do not add a finger to your harness buckle when using the big loop.
 If you active the quick release, the red handle might get stuck in the harness buckle because of it.